Metro Transit CEO and Communications Manager on ORBT's Millionth Rider and Future of Omaha Transportation

 It’s been 2-and-a-half years since Metro Transit began operating the ORBT bus system on Dodge Street.
 Now, the service is approaching a milestone: its millionth rider.
 The occasion comes at an interesting time for public transit, as younger generations become more vocal about their desire for a high-speed national rail system, and Omaha embarks on the controversial streetcar project.

-Today Metro Transit CEO Lauren Cenic and communications and community relations manager Nicole Ebat are in conversation with Maria Corpuz about the past, present and future of travel and public transportation within Omaha.
+Today Metro Transit CEO Lauren Cencic and communications and community relations manager Nicole Ebat are in conversation with Maria Corpuz about the past, present and future of travel and public transportation within Omaha.